krgross/bma590-course-notes/docs/07-GeneralizedLinearModels.md

 ### Individual binary responses: TB in boar

-To illustrate individual binary data, we will use a data set analyzed by @zuur2009 in their Ch.
-10. As explained by Zuur et al., these data describe the incidence of "tuberculosis-like lesions in wild boar *Sus scrofa*" in southern Spain, and were originally collected by @vicente2006wild.
+To illustrate individual binary data, we will use a data set analyzed in Ch.
+10 of @zuur2009.
+As explained there, these data describe the incidence of "tuberculosis-like lesions in wild boar *Sus scrofa*" in southern Spain, and were originally collected by @vicente2006wild.
 The potential explanatory variables in the data set include a measure of the animal's size, it's sex, and a grouping into one of four age classes.

 Preparatory work: